 Funder: Substance Abuse and Mental Health Services Adminis

-Summary: Supports Tribal communities in addressing opioid and stimulant misuse through prevention, treatment, and recovery services.
+Summary: Supports Tribal communities in addressing opioid and stimulant use disorders by expanding access to treatment, prevention, and recovery services.

-Key Information: Forecasted opportunity—dates and details subject to change; eligibility limited to Tribes and Tribal organizations.
+Key Information: No cost sharing or match required; eligibility limited to federally recognized Tribes and Tribal organizations.

-This grant opportunity aims to assist Tribal communities in combating the opioid overdose crisis by increasing access to FDA-approved medications for opioid use disorder (OUD) and strengthening the continuum of prevention, treatment, and recovery support for OUD and co-occurring substance use disorders.
-The program also addresses prevention, treatment, and recovery support for stimulant misuse and use disorders, including those involving cocaine and methamphetamine.
-Funding is intended to support comprehensive, culturally appropriate efforts to reduce substance use disorder impacts in American Indian and Alaska Native communities.
+This program aims to address the opioid overdose crisis in Tribal communities by increasing access to FDA-approved medications for opioid use disorder (MOUD) and supporting a comprehensive continuum of prevention, treatment, and recovery services for opioid use disorder (OUD), co-occurring substance use disorders, and stimulant misuse (including cocaine and methamphetamine).
+The grant is designed to help Tribal entities strengthen their capacity to respond to substance use crises and improve health outcomes for their communities.